 The nuclear power plants at the Fukushima Daiichi, Fukushima Daini, Higashidori, Onagawa, and Tokai Daini nuclear power stations were affected, and emergency systems were activated.
-All of these power plants successfully shut down immediately after the earthquake.
-However, the tsunami generated by the earthquake then struck the east coast of Japan.

-Fukushima Daiichi Units 1 through 4 were significantly damaged by the tsunami and by the subsequent accident sequences involving hydrogen evolution from overheated reactor fuel.
-The subsequent accident sequences resulted in damage to the reactor cores and significant release of radioactive materials beyond the site boundary.
+All of the operating power plants successfully shut down immediately after the earthquake.
+However, the tsunami generated by the earthquake then struck the east coast of Japan, and the Fukushima Daiichi Units 1 through 4 were significantly damaged by the tsunami and by the subsequent accident sequences involving hydrogen evolution from overheated nuclear fuel assemblies.
+These accident sequences resulted in damage to the reactor cores and significant release of radioactive materials beyond the site boundary.